Analyzing Global Partners (NYSE:GLP) and FTAI Infrastructure (NASDAQ:FIP)

-FTAI Infrastructure (NASDAQ:FIP – Get Rating) and Global Partners (NYSE:GLP – Get Rating) are both small-cap finance companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their risk, valuation, analyst recommendations, profitability, earnings, dividends and institutional ownership.
+Global Partners (NYSE:GLP – Get Rating) and FTAI Infrastructure (NASDAQ:FIP – Get Rating) are both small-cap oils/energy companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their valuation, earnings, analyst recommendations, risk, dividends, institutional ownership and profitability.

 Profitability

-This table compares FTAI Infrastructure and Global Partners’ net margins, return on equity and return on assets.
+This table compares Global Partners and FTAI Infrastructure’s net margins, return on equity and return on assets.

 |Net Margins